SeanAlexanderHarris/sean_devs/data/authors/default.md

 github: https://github.com/SeanAlexanderHarris
 ---

-I engineer at [cinch](https://www.cinch.co.uk/).
+I am an automation engineer at [cinch](https://www.cinch.co.uk/).
 I work with my team to build well architected serverless systems to help improve the way cinch and its partners work together.
-As the "automation engineer" on the team, I am also chiefly responsible for leading on strong devops practices & maintaining deep observability.
+As the automation engineer on the team, I am chiefly responsible for leading on strong devops practices & maintaining deep observability.

 I'm a big advocate of striving for good devops practices, using Domain Driven Design to understand and model systems, as well as CQRS & eventsourcing where appropriate (which more and more I'm learning it often is).